-c = interpolate(dist, method) Description Interpolates the e channel coefficients and delays. the channel sam interpolated to The channel builder creates one snapshot for each position that is listed in the track object.
-When the channel sampling theorem is not violated (i.e. the sample density is $\geq 2$ ), then the channel can be interpolated to any other position on the track.
-This can be used e.g. to emulate arbitrary movements along the track.
-For more information see 'track.movement_profile', 'track.interpolate_movement', or the tutorial "Applying Varying Speeds (Channel Interpolation)" in Section A.6.
+c = interpolate(c = interpolate(dist, method) Description Interpolates the channel coefficients and delays.
+The channel builder creates one snapshot for each position that is listed in the track object.
+When the channel sampling theorem is not violated (i.e. the sample density is ≥ 2), then the channel can be interpolated to any other position on the track.
+This can be used e.g. to emulate arbitrary movements along the track. ion see 'track.movement_profile', 'track.interpolate_movement', or the tutorial Speeds (Channel Interpolation)" in Section A.6.
 Input dist A vector containing distance values on the track.
 The distance is measured in [m] relative to the beginning of the track.
-Alternatively, "dist" can be given as a 3-D tensor with dimensions [Rx-Antenna , Tx-Antenna , Snapshot ]. method In this case, interpolation os done for each antenna element separately.
+Alternatively, "dist" can be given as a 3-D tensor with dimensions [Rx-Antenna, Tx-Antenna, Snapshot].
+In this case, interpolation os done for each antenna element separately.
 Selects the interpolation algorithm.
 The default is linear interpolation.
-Optional are: linear - Linear interpolation (optimized for speed) spline - Cubic spline interpolation of the channel coefficients and piecewise cubic hermite polynomial interpolation for the delays Output С A 'channel' object containing the interpolated coefficients and delays for each entry in 'dist'.
+Optional are: • linear - Linear interpolation (optimized for speed) • spline - Cubic spline interpolation of the channel coefficients and piecewise cubic hermite polynomial interpolation for the delays Output С A 'channel' object containing the interpolated coefficients and delays for each entry in 'dist'.

-Copyright: Fraunhofer Heinrich Hertz Institute eMail: quadriga@hhi.fraunhofer.de c = merge( overlap, optimize, verbose $)$ Description Combines chan nel segments into a continuous time evolution channel. ments.
-Each se and an exclusiv builder.
-Howev The channel merger implements the continuous time evolution with smooth transitions between seg- ments.
+c = merge(overlap, optimize, verbose) Description Combines channel segments into a continuous time evolution channel.
+The channel merger implements the continuous time evolution with smooth transitions between segments.
 Each segment of a track is split in two parts: an overlapping area with the previous segment and an exclusive part with no overlapping.
 Each segment is generated independently by the channel builder.
 However, the distance dependent autocorrelation of the large scale parameters was considered when the parameters were drawn from the corresponding statistics.
-Transition from segment to segment is carried out by replacing taps of the previous segment by t taps of the current segment, one by one.
-The modeling of the birth/death process is done as publish in the documentation of the WIM2 channel model.
-The route between adjacent channel segments split into sub-intervals equal to the minimum number of taps in both overlapping segments.
-Duri each sub-interval the power of one old tap ramps down and one new tap ramps up.
-Power ramps a modeled by a modified sinus function to allow smooth transitions.
+Transition from segment to segment is carried out by replacing taps of the previous segment by the taps of the current segment, one by one.
+The modeling of the birth/death process is done as published in the documentation of the WIM2 channel model.
+The route between adjacent channel segments is split into sub-intervals equal to the minimum number of taps in both overlapping segments.
+During each sub-interval the power of one old tap ramps down and one new tap ramps up.
+Power ramps are modeled by a modified sinus function to allow smooth transitions.
 Taps from the old and new segments are coupled based on their power.
-If the number of cluster ferent in the channel segments, the weakest clusters are ramped up or down without a counterpathe new/old segment.
-The merging is only done for the NLOS components since the LOS compass a deterministic behavior.
+If the number of clusters is different in the channel segments, the weakest clusters are ramped up or down without a counterpart from the new/old segment.
+The merging is only done for the NLOS components since the LOS component has a deterministic behavior.
 The LOS component is thus just scaled in power.
 Input overlap The length of the overlapping part relative to the segment length.
 It can have values in between 0 (no overlap) and 1 (ramp along the entire segment).
 A value of 0 disables the merging process and the channel segments are simply concatenated.
 A value of 1 constantly merges the channels.
 The default setting is 0.5. optimize The channel merger tries to automatically optimize the pairing of the taps (i.e. one tap if the old segment ramps down and one of the new ramps up).
 This is enabled by default, but it is computing intensive.
 For quicker results, it can be disabled by setting 'optimize' to 0. verbose Enables (1, default) or disables (0) the progress bar.
 Output С An array of 'channel' objects containing the merged coefficients and delays.